taskinoz/Magic-API/README.md

 # Magic API

-This is a simple API that returns a random Harry Potter spell or the description of a specific spell, based on the user's input.
-The API is powered by a PHP script that reads from a CSV file containing all the spells used in the Harry Potter series.
+This API gives you Harry Potter spells!
+You can either get a random one or look up a specific spell.
+The magic happens with a PHP script that reads from a CSV file.

 ## Usage